Transportation in Las Vegas: Downtown Summerlin Transit Center

-Maryland Parkway BRT project

-A $378 million Maryland Parkway Bus Rapid Transit project was launched on August 12, 2024, with Transportation Secretary Pete Buttigieg.The project plans to expand Maryland Parkway to add more bus infrastructure.
+Downtown Summerlin Transit Center is located in Downtown Summerlin.
+Buses include Charleston and the Sahara Express (SX).

 Greyhound Bus

 Greyhound Bus has stations in Las Vegas, including South Strip Transit Terminal and Harry Reid International Airport.

 Amtrak Thruway

-Amtrak Thruway is bus service that has stations at South Strip Transit Terminal, Airport Terminal One and downtown.
-To the east, the Amtrak train, Southwest Chief, is picked up at Kingman station in Kingman, Arizona, called the Amtrak Kingman-Las Vegas Thruway Motorcoach, 107 miles (172 km) to the southeast.
-There is also a Laughlin to Kingman Amtrak Station at the Tropicana Express Hotel in Laughlin, Nevada, a 34 mile (54.7 km) trip.
+Amtrak Thruway is a bus service that has stations at South Strip Transit Terminal, Airport Terminal One, and downtown.
+To the east, the Amtrak train, Southwest Chief, picks up at Kingman station in Kingman, Arizona, 107 miles (172 km) to the southeast.
+There is also a Laughlin to Kingman Amtrak Station at the Tropicana Express Hotel in Laughlin, Nevada, a 34-mile (54.7 km) trip.